Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-3-AnyOrg/Readme.md

 ## About the code

-### Consenting to Applications with Distributed Topology

-Consider the application suite in this chapter: **TodoListAPI** and **TodoListSPA**.
-From one perspective, they are two different applications (two different projects), each represented with their own **app registration** on Azure AD, but from another perspective, they really constitute one application together i.e. a todo list application.
-In practice, an application can have a many such components: one component for the front-end, another for a REST API, another for a database and etc. While these components should have their own separate representation on Azure AD, they should also somehow know one another.

-From the perspective of **multi-tenancy**, the main challenge with such topologies is with providing admin-consent.
-This is due to the fact that some of their components, such as a web API or a background micro-service, do not have a front-end, and as such, has no user-interaction capability.
-The solution for this is to allow the user (in this case, an admin-user) to consent to web API at the same time they consent to the front-end application i.e. give a **combined consent**.
-In **Chapter 1**, we have seen that the `/.default` scope can be used to this effect, allowing you to consent to many different scopes at one step.
-However, unlike **Chapter 1**, our application suite here also has a back-end/web API component.
-But how could the web API know that the consent comes from a recognized front-end application, as opposed to some foreign application?
-The answer is to use the **KnownClientApplications** feature.

-> #### KnownClientApplications
->
-> **KnownClientApplications** is an attribute in **application manifest**.
-It is used for bundling consent if you have a solution that contains two (or more) parts: a client app and a custom web API.
-If you enter the `appID` (clientID) of the client app into this array, the user will only have to consent only once to the client app.
-Azure AD will know that consenting to the client means implicitly consenting to the web API.
-It will automatically provision service principals for both the client and web API at the same time.
-Both the client and the web API app must be registered in the same tenant.

-If you remember the last step of the registration for the client app (TodoListSPA), you were instructed to find the `KnownClientApplications` in application manifest, and add the Application (client) ID of the `TodoListSPA` application `KnownClient witApplications: ["your-client-id-for-TodoListSPA"]`.
-Once you do that, your web API will be able to correctly identify your front-end and the combined consent will be successfully carried out.

 ### Provisioning your Multi-tenant Apps in another Azure AD Tenant

 Often the user-based consent will be disabled in an Azure AD tenant or your application will be requesting permissions that requires a tenant-admin consent.
-In these scenarios, your application will need to utilize the `/adminconsent` endpoint to provision both the **TodoListSPA** and the **TodoListAPI** before the users from that tenant are able to sign-in to your app.
+In these scenarios, your application will need to utilize the `/adminconsent` endpoint to provision both the **ToDoListClient** and the **TodoListAPI** before the users from that tenant are able to sign-in to your app.

-When provisioning, you have to take care of the dependency in the topology where the **TodoListSPA** is dependent on **TodoListAPI**.
-So in such a case, you would provision the **TodoListAPI** before the **TodoListSPA**.
+When provisioning, you have to take care of the dependency in the topology where the **ToDoListClient** is dependent on **TodoListAPI**.
+So in such a case, you would provision the **TodoListAPI** before the **ToDoListClient**.

 ### Code for the Web App (TodoListClient)